 Related: Our list of facts about Beethoven

 Due to the concerns of her family and the social expectations of women during the 19th Century, Fanny Mendelssohn found it difficult to work publicly as a composer, and many of her pieces were published under the name of her brother Felix, another Romantic composer of great significance.

 Fanny was something of a keyboard prodigy, and most of her 460 compositions include the piano.

-She also wrote over 250 Lieder (German songs that set poetry to music), including Italien, which was a favourite of Queen Victoria:
+She also wrote over 250 Lieder (German songs that set poetry to music), including Italien, which was a favorite of Queen Victoria.

 3. Frédéric Chopin

 All of the gorgeous, sensitive music composed by Chopin featured the piano.